Dive Search Rescue and Recovery Team

 Swift Water Rescue Operations: Fully equipped and trained Technical Swift Water Team (Day/Night Operations)

-Medical Capabilities: Team of EMT-3A, RN and ETT trained personnel.
+Medical Capabilities: Team of EMT-3A and ETT trained personnel.
 BLS medical kit.
 DAN O2 Kit, 2 Hypothermia bags, Sked backboards, immobilization splints, and we operate under State of AK medical protocols.

 Capable of Deploying from: